ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/syntax/_includes/pragma/global.md

 | --- | --- |
 | Flag | true |

 When you use `SELECT foo.* FROM ...
 AS foo`, remove the `foo.` prefix from the names of the result columns.

 It can be also used with a [JOIN](../../join.md), but in this case it may fail in the case of a name conflict (that can be resolved by using [WITHOUT](../../select.md#without) and renaming columns).
 For JOIN in SimpleColumns mode, an implicit Coalesce is made for key columns: the query `SELECT * FROM T1 AS a JOIN T2 AS b USING(key)` in the SimpleColumns mode works same as `SELECT a.key ?? b.key AS key, ...
-FROM T1 AS a JOIN T2 AS b USING(key)`.
+FROM T1 AS a JOIN T2 AS b USING(key)`

 ### CoalesceJoinKeysOnQualifiedAll